 Marijuana Sales Surpass Alcohol in Aspen in 2017

-In what is the first time, but almost certainly not the last, marijuana sales have topped alcohol sales in Aspen, Colorado.
-This has huge implications for the marijuana industry, and not just in Aspen, but across the globe.
+For the first—but almost certainly not the last—time, legal marijuana sales have topped alcohol sales in Aspen, Colorado.
+This has huge implications for the marijuana industry, not just in Aspen, but across the globe.

-So why is this such big news?
-Because it speaks to a growing trend in the marijuana industry, where marijuana sales are rivaling–or, in this case, surpassing–alcohol as a new vice-of-choice for consumers.
+So, why is this such big news?
+Because it speaks to a growing trend, in which marijuana sales are now rivaling or, in this case, surpassing alcohol as the vice-of-choice for consumers.

 The alcohol industry is a multi-billion-dollar behemoth.
 If marijuana sellers can one day hope to attain that type of revenue and size in the future, then marijuana stocks are currently valued at a fraction of what they could be.

-“Our findings clearly show that these two substances act as strong substitutes in the marketplace,” Georgia State economics professor Alberto Chong said in a statement.
+“Our findings clearly show that these two substances act as strong substitutes in the marketplace,” said Georgia State economics professor Alberto Chong.
 “This implies that rather than exacerbating the consequences of alcohol consumption — such as an increase in addiction, car accidents or disease risk — legalizing cannabis may temper them.”
 (Source: Ibid.)

 What This Means for Marijuana Stocks

 Marijuana sales are going up wherever cannabis is legalized.
-Growth is naturally a great thing to see in the industry, and it speaks to the potential of the green herb to become one of the most powerful industries in the world, given time.
+Growth is naturally a great thing to see in the industry, and it speaks to the potential of the green herb to become one of the most powerful industries in the world.

 But what does this uptick in marijuana sales mean for marijuana stocks right now?